 If one party wishes for the other party to pay their costs of the divorce, then a separate application can be made to the court but it is only expected that a costs order will be applied for in limited circumstances, such as one party evading service or unreasonably challenging the jurisdiction of the court.
 The usual rule will be that both parties pay their own costs of divorce, although you may agree to share these costs between you.

 How long will it take to divorce?

 The media often talk about “quickie” divorces amongst celebrities.
-The truth is that divorce proceedings require diligent and meticulous work from your team at Rayden Solicitors in order to achieve the best possible outcome for you − so it can take many months.
+The truth is that divorce proceedings require diligent and meticulous work from your team at Rayden Solicitors in order to achieve the best possible outcome for you.

 The length of a divorce very much depends on the issues in dispute, but you can be assured that however long the process may be, we at Rayden Solicitors will be available to answer all of your questions and make the process as stress free as possible.

 Rayden Solicitors is also committed to equality and diversity and in doing so supports and advises all members of our community.